jalexanderp/yii2-blog-demo/README.md

 }
 ~~~

-Unfortunatly I couldn't get it to work in the latest version.
+Unfortunately I couldn't get it to work in the latest version.
 My model data remained unchanged.
 Secondly, I was unable to get $model->attributes = $_POST['Post'] to work.
 ActiveRecord still seems to be lagging behind, so for now, manually setting data is the way to go.

 Finally, I hit another road block getting data to actually save into the database with a unique PK.
 So we're going to have to do that manually.
 If someone _does_ figure out what's wrong, be sure to leave a comment below.